XRPLF/xrpl-dev-portal/websocket_api.md

 The server automatically attempts to fill in certain fields from the `tx_json` object if they are omitted, unless you specified `offline` as true.
 Otherwise, the following fields are automatic:

 * `Sequence` - The server automatically uses the next Sequence number from the sender's account information.
 Be careful: the next sequence number for the account is not incremented until this transaction is applied.
 If you sign multiple transactions without submitting and waiting for the response to each one, you must provide the correct sequence numbers in the request.
-* `Fee` - The server automatically fills in the current transaction fee (in drops of XRP) unless you specified `offline` as true.
+* `Fee` - The server can automatically fill in an appropriate transaction fee (in drops of XRP) unless you specified `offline` as true.
 Otherwise, you must fill in the appropriate fee.
+Be careful: a malicious server can specify an excessively high fee.

 #### Response Format ####